-Pedestrian trajectory prediction by supervised machine-learning
+Pedestrian trajectory prediction by deep-learning

 Classical operational pedestrian models rely on physical, social, or psychological factors.
 They are defined by basic rules or generic functions depending on the environment locally.
 These models are specified by few parameters adjusting the dynamics and that can be interpreted.
 Nowadays, machine learning and data-based algorithms such as artificial neural networks (ANN) are used for pedestrian trajectory prediction.
 Potential applications are pedestrian movement in complex situations, including evacuations, autonomous vehicles, or motion planning of robots in crowded environments.